BrowserWorks/website/src/content/docs/docs/support/fix-problems/waterfox-wont-save-settings-or-remember-information/cant-download-or-save-files.md

 ## Enable downloads blocked by Security Zone Policy

-Downloading an executable file (e.g., an .exe or .msi file) may fail, with the [Downloads window](/support/where-find-and-manage-downloaded-files-waterfox) showing _Canceled_ under the file name.
+Downloading an executable file (e.g., an .exe or .msi file) may fail, with the Downloads Library showing _Canceled_ under the file name.

 This happens because Waterfox honors your Windows security settings for downloading applications and other potentially unsafe files from the Internet.
 To resolve this problem, use the solution given below.